 - To monitor and evaluate the implementation of STD activities indicated in MTP-III.

 - To elaborate national guidelines for prevention, control and management of STDs/AIDS in order to implement the plan.

 - Coordination of other sectors in STD prevention and control.
-To promote quality assurance of the STD drugs and laboratory reagents.

 - Develop and disseminate IEC materials on STDs